 Yamada Green Resources Limited (the "Company") (Registration Number: 201002962E) is a public company limited by shares, incorporated in Singapore and listed on the Singapore Exchange Securities Trading Limited ("SGX-ST").
-The Company does not have a place of business in Singapore as its principal activities are those of investment holding company.
-The registered office of the Company is at 7 Temasek Boulevard, #43-03 Suntec Tower One, Singapore 038987.
+The Company does not have a place of business in Singapore as its principal activity is that of investment holding company.
+The registered office of the Company is at 6 Battery Road #10-01, Singapore 049909.